flaviovs/pluca/README.md

-Plugable cache architecture for Python
+Pluggable cache architecture for Python
 =======================================

-*pluca* is a plugable cache architecture for Python 3 applications.
+*pluca* is a pluggable cache architecture for Python 3 applications.
 The package provides an unified interface to several cache implementations, which allows an application to switch cache back-ends on an as-needed basis with minimal changes.